the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-guidance.md

 The second most important piece of advice in this chapter: run the tests.
 Having a beautiful, perfect test suite is no use if you rarely run it.
-Leaving long gaps between test runs makes it more difficult to track down what has gone wrong when a test fails because a great deal in the code will have changed.
+Leaving long gaps between test runs makes it more difficult to track down what has gone wrong when a test fails because, a lot of the code will have changed.
-Also if it's been weeks or months since tests have been run and they fail it is difficult or impossible to know what work/results that have been done in the intervening time are still valid, and which have to be thrown away as they could have been impacted by the bug.
+Also, if it has been weeks or months since tests have been run and they fail, it is difficult or impossible to know which results that have been obtained in the mean time are still valid, and which have to be thrown away as they could have been impacted by the bug.

-As such it is best to automate your testing as far as possible.
+It is best to automate your testing as far as possible.
 If each test needs to be run individually then that boring painstaking process is likely to get neglected.
 This can be done by making use of a testing framework ([discussed later](#Use_a_testing_framework)).
 [Jenkins](https://jenkins.io) is another good tool for this.
-Ideally set your tests up to run at regular intervals, possibly each night.
+Ideally set your tests up to run at regular intervals, possibly every night.

 Consider setting up continuous integration (discussed in the continuous integration chapter) on your project.
 This will automatically run your tests each time you make a change to your code and, depending on the continuous integration software you use, will notify you if any of the tests fail.